 We’ve built guides to cover both paths, simply choose the route that’s best for you:

-👉🏽 If you'd like to join an existing Slack team, read on!
+👉🏽 If you'd like to join an existing Slack workspace, read on!

-👉🏽 Or, if you want to start a new Slack team or learn how to manage one, hop over to our guide tailored to team creators and admins.
+👉🏽 Or, if you want to start a new Slack workspace or learn how to manage one, hop over to our guide tailored to workspace creators and admins.

 Getting started for members

-There are two ways to join an existing Slack team: accept the email invitation that you’ve been sent or create an account on the team using your company email address.
-(This option is only available if the Slack team allows email signup.)
+There are two ways to join an existing Slack workspace: accept the email invitation that you’ve been sent or create an account on the workspace using your company email address.
+(This option is only available if the Slack workspace allows email signup.)

 - Accept an email invitation to join.

 Open the email invitation, and click Join.
-We’ll guide you along, but we’ll ask you to enter your first and last name, and username.
+We’ll guide you along, but we’ll ask you to enter your full name, and display name.
 We’ll also ask you to choose a password so you can sign in and out with ease.